Boron in California

 There are significant Boron extraction operations in California, namely Rio Tinto and US Borax with newcomers, like American Pacific Borates, to the region exploring historical sites of borates reserves and committing investment to deliver boron to the market as demand rises for uses in advanced energy, food security, and decarbonization.

-ABR is a producer of Borates with mining operations based in California.
-ABR’s Fort Cady Project is situated right in the heart of California’s borate reserves.
-American Pacific Borates Limited owns the Fort Cady Borate Mine Project in Southern California.
-Fort Cady, a large and rare colemanite deposit, is not Rio Tinto or Eti Maden.
+5E Advanced Materials (FEAM) is a producer of Borates with mining operations based in California.
+FEAM’s Fort Cady Project is situated right in the heart of California’s borate reserves.
+It is a large and rare colemanite deposit that is not owned by Rio Tinto or Eti Maden.
 It has also the most significant traditional borate occurrence owned by neither significant borate producers Rio Tinto, nor Eti Maden.

 The Fort Cady Borate deposit was first discovered in 1964.
 From 1977 through the early 2000s, the deposit has undergone exploration, pilot ISL testing, feasibility studies, and limited production.
 ABR purchased a 100% interest in the Project in May 2017 from Atlas Precious Metals Inc. Since that time, the Project has undergone additional exploration, permitting, and development activities.